samrocketman/vagrant-configs/README.md

 # Provision headless machines

-> Only provision one of the following four Linux distros.
+> Note: Only provision one of the following four Linux distros.
 If you want to
 > configure them all then there needs to be a separate folder (working
 > directory) for each OS.